abhinmodgil/aisoc_output/1716286850.27167544/8_final_summary.md

 **Medium**

 ### Justification
 The final risk score of 55 indicates a moderate level of concern.
-The "IOC in Threat Intel" score of 50 suggests the source IP may be associated with some past malicious activity, though not definitively linked.
-The "Host Vulnerability" score of 50 indicates the system is potentially vulnerable due to outdated software versions.
-Most critically, the "Contextual Guidance" score of 100 highlights the sensitivity of the accessed file (`wp-config.php.bak`) and the fact that it was being requested via a GET method, which could indicate reconnaissance rather than legitimate usage.
-Given these factors, the event is classified as suspicious and requires further manual review.
+While the "IOC in Threat Intel" score of 100 confirms the source IP is not a known threat actor, the "Host Vulnerability" score of 50 reveals a critical vulnerability (CVE-2024-12345) affecting the asset.
+The "Network Behavior" score of 0 and "Process Behavior" score of 0 indicate a critical visibility gap regarding whether the scan attempted exploitation.
+The high criticality of the asset combined with confirmed vulnerability scanning behavior makes this event suspicious and warrants further investigation.

 ### Recommended Actions
-- **Forensic Analysis:** Conduct a detailed examination of the affected server's logs and processes to determine if any unauthorized changes were made to the configuration files.
+- **Forensic Analysis:** Run live forensics on `ALU-WEB-PROD-01` to determine if any exploitation attempts were made.
-- **Patch Management:** Ensure the web server is running the latest version of WordPress and all plugins to mitigate known vulnerabilities.
-- **Access Controls:** Review and tighten permissions on sensitive directories like `/wp-content`.
+- **Patch Management:** Prioritize patching the identified CVE-2024-12345 on this asset and similar systems.
-- **Alert Tuning:** Adjust the detection rule to trigger alerts for multiple 400-level responses from the same source IP within a short time window.
+- **Enhanced Monitoring:** Implement additional monitoring rules to detect future scans from the same source IP.